 True to its mission as a public state university, UMass Lowell offers a test-optional path to admission for every major, including business and engineering.
 Admission is holistic here; UMass Lowell is looking for at least a 3.0 unweighted GPA for out-of-state students.
 Those who don’t submit test scores are asked to write 3 short essays.
 All students should have some extra-curricular activities, and those who have overcome some adversity are appreciated here!

 The total cost of attendance at UMass Lowell, including room and board, is about $44k, and the top merit scholarship for out-of-state students is about $20k.
 All students with an unweighted 3.25 GPA will be considered for merit scholarships.

-Betsy and Evelyn visited UMass Lowell in Spring, 2018.
-You can scroll through all of their photos below.
+Evelyn visited UMass Lowell in Spring, 2018.
+You can scroll through all of her photos below.